Galois representations on the cohomology of hyper-K\"{a}hler varieties: Motives

 If the odd cohomology of $X$ is trivial, then $P(X)$ is simply defined as the kernel of the projection $\Gmot(\mathcal{H}^*_X) \to \Gmot(\mathcal{H}^2_X)$ corresponding to $\mathcal{H}^2_X\subset \mathcal{H}^*_{X}$.

-If instead $X$ has non-trivial cohomology in some odd degree, we need to consider the abelian variety $A$ obtained from~$H^2_X$ via the Kuga-Satake construction (\cite{deligne1971conjecture}) in order to control the odd part cohomology.
-In such case when $X$ has non-trivial odd cohomology we will assume the following:
+If instead $X$ has non-trivial cohomology in some odd degree, we need to consider the abelian variety $A$ obtained from~$H^2_X$ via the Kuga-Satake construction (\cite{deligne1971conjecture}) in order to control the odd part of the cohomology.
+In the case when $X$ has non-trivial odd cohomology we will assume the following:

 \begin{assumption} The motive $\mathcal{H}^1_A$ belongs to the tannakian category of motives generated by $\mathcal{H}^*_X$. \end{assumption}